tyang98/Goon/README.md

 # Goon
-Interpreter for the Goon Language.
+An Interpreter for the Goon Language.

 Based on the lox language from [Crafting Interpreters](https://craftinginterpreters.com/).